RobLoach/raylib-physfs/README.md

 - `RAYLIB_PHYSFS_IMPLEMENTATION` Define this in one of your `.c`/`.cpp` files prior to including *raylib-physfs.h*
 - `RAYLIB_PHYSFS_STATIC` Use [`static`](https://en.wikipedia.org/wiki/Static_(keyword)) function definitions
+- `PHYSFS_SUPPORTS_ONLY_ZIP` Only support .zip archives, rather than all the available ones.

 ## Development